ekunwill25/comp2850-hci-starter/wk09/lab-wk9/submission/task1-draft_DEPRECATED/01-evaluation-plan.md

 ## 9. Expected Outcomes

 **What will you learn from this evaluation?**
-- [Design question 1 answered]
+- Whether users understand core interactions like add, edit, complete, and delete without hesitation or confusion.
-- [Design question 2 answered]
+- Whether feedback messages are visible, meaningful, and correctly communicated to users across different input modes.
-- [Accessibility barriers identified]
+- Which accessibility barriers still exist, especially for keyboard-only and screen-reader participants.
-- [Performance bottlenecks quantified]
+- Which tasks cause slow performance or repeated errors, helping quantify bottlenecks that need redesign.

 **How will results inform redesign?**
 - Findings will be prioritised using (Impact + Inclusion) – Effort matrix